Baking Healthier Cookies Cakes and Pies

 You Know What is Good for Your Family so Give it to Them

 My kookie cookie theory is that cookies can be good for you.
 You just have to insure that you are eating cookies with healthier ingredients in them.
 Making healthier food choices for your family is a wonderful way to show them how much you care.

 The number one issue with most baking is that big bad SUGAR word.
-It is what makes those sweets what we so desire they be.
+It is the ingredient makes those sweets what we so desire they be.
 If you can get the amount of sugar in your baking under control then the rest of the nutritious dessert equation is pretty easy to master.

 Whenever you reach for a dessert recipe try this little experiment.
 Cut the amount of requested sugar by one third.
 If the final result comes out okay then the next time you use that recipe cut the recipe's original sugar amount by one half.
 If the finished product once again tastes acceptable then this new amount of sugar will be what you apply to all future batches.
 You may find yourself pleasantly surprised by how many recipes this method can effectively be applied to.
 (Just not on my recipes because I have already adjusted them.)

-Use Natural Coloring and Flavoring Whenever Possible
+Use Natural Food Coloring Dye Whenever Possible

 Read the Nutritional Facts on the Products You Purchase